 You may not realize how hazardous improper disposal can be for workers as well.
 Contaminants, hazardous waste and vector-borne diseases manifest in trash when it is not properly sorted, leaving workers exposed to potential infections or injuries.

 And workers aren’t the only ones who suffer from the effects of poor trash sorting.
 It probably comes as no surprise that our planet has a serious pollution epidemic.
-One of the most prominent issues thanks to our lack of recycling and proper trash disposal is ocean contamination.
+One of the most prominent issues thanks to our lack of recycling and proper garbage management is ocean contamination.
 Plastics and other waste are carried into the environment by wind or other force while being transported to a landfill, or through litter.
 Once these pollutants enter the ocean, they break down into microplastics, small traces of plastic that are hard to individually collect.
 These microplastics, as well as other waste, have found their way in mass quantities into the Pacific Ocean, creating what is known as the Great Pacific Garbage Patch.

 “If you are going to pride yourself on the idea that going to CU means you must be environmentally conscious, then taking the five seconds to look at which trash goes into which proper bin should not be a problem.”